 COMM TIP: Sarcasm is veiled contempt.

-It may be unabashedly targeted or be masked as “humour”.
+It may be unabashedly aggressive and targeted or be masked as “a joke”.
 Either way, it is destructive and an ineffective way to communicate when stressed.
 It discounts otherwise useful comments that may be lost in the sting.
+There’s a more effective way to get your point across.

 In this case, saying, “this piece of cloth really isn’t working.
 Thanks for the try.
 Let’s see if the blanket will work instead”.
-Validating, acknowledging the attempt, politely explaining it doesn’t work — that’s respectful communications.
+Validating, acknowledging the attempt, politely explaining it doesn’t work–now, that’s respectful communications.

 Until next time, here’s to …